Import high-quality imagery with very good clarity and enjoy the privilege of having a clear view of your project site within seconds.

 Introduction

-One of the key features of Plex-Earth 5D offers the ability to import high-resolution imagery consisting of multiple tiles.
 This can be a very useful tool for professionals looking to acquire detailed depictions of any given project site regardless of size, as the quality of an image depends on the zoom level applied, which is directly related to the vertical distance between an observer and the Earth's surface.
 In other words, the higher the eye altitude, the lower the zoom level applied and the larger the area covered.
 However, this takes a toll on the clarity of the imagery.

 On the contrary, by applying a much higher zoom level, the end product will be of much higher quality, containing valuable information about our project site, and therefore, enabling us to pay attention to detail while designing.
 Nevertheless, a higher zoom level would induce the need for a greater number of images in order to cover a given area, as eye altitude and coverage are inversely proportional.
 This is precisely why we have created the Import Imagery Mosaic command, which automatically takes all images necessary depending on the desired zoom level, and creates a high-quality image consisting of a grid of multiple tiles.